Professional Reviews

 FamiSafe Installation & Setup

-Once this is done, enter your kid’s profile and age like you would on a premium account, then set the app permissions.
+Once this is done, enter your kid’s profile and age.
+You can then visit FamiSafe’s web-based dashboard (or use the mobile apps) to set rules and regulations.
 Just like that, you’re ready to monitor your kid’s online activity on your computer and mobile device.

 FamiSafe Ease of Use